 The REIT will not be considered a "mutual fund trust" under the Tax Act if, among other things, it is established or maintained primarily for the benefit of non-residents of Canada for purposes of the Tax Act unless all or substantially all of its property is property other than "taxable Canadian property" as defined in the Tax Act.
 Accordingly, the Declaration of Trust and the Indenture provide that the Trustees may require declarations as to the jurisdictions in which beneficial owners of Units and Debentures are resident.
 The Trustees may require the REIT to refuse to accept a subscription for securities of the REIT (including Units and Debentures) from, or issue or register a transfer of securities of the REIT to, a person (including a partnership or trust) unless the person provides a declaration that the securities of the REIT to be issued or transferred to such person will not when issued or transferred be beneficially owned by a Non-Resident.
-The Trustees may send a notice to Non-Resident holders of Debentures or Units, chosen in inverse order to the order of acquisition or registration of the Debentures or Units, as the case may be, or in such manner as the Trustees may consider equitable and practicable, requiring them to sell such Debentures or Units or a portion thereof within a period of not less than 60 days, unless otherwise specified by the Trustees.
-If the Debenture holders or Unitholders receiving such notice have not sold the specified number of Debentures or Units, as the case may be, or provided the Trustees with satisfactory evidence that the Debentures or Units are not beneficially owned by Non-Residents within such period, the Trustees may, on behalf of such registered Debenture holder or Unitholder, as the case may be, sell such Debentures or Units and, in the interim and to the extent applicable, suspend the-rights attached to such Debentures or Units.
+The Trustees may send a notice to Non-Resident holders of Debentures or Units, chosen in inverse order to the order of acquisition or registration of the Debentures or Units, as the case may be, or in such manner as the Trustees may consider equitable and practicable, requiring them to sell such Debentures or Units or a specified portion thereof within a specified period of not less than 60 days or such shorter period as may be required to preserve the status of the REIT as a mutual fund trust under the Tax Act.
+If the Debenture holders or Unitholders receiving such notice have not sold the specified number of Debentures or Units, as the case may be, or provided the Trustees with satisfactory evidence that the Debentures or Units are not beneficially owned by Non-Residents within such period, the Trustees may, on behalf of such registered Debentureholder or Unitholder, as the case may be, sell such Debentures or Units and, in the interim and to the extent applicable, suspend the rights attached to such Debentures or Units.

 The Trustees may take such actions as the Trustees determine, in their sole discretion, are appropriate in the circumstances that will reduce or limit the number of securities of the REIT held by Non-Residents.
-These restrictions may limit or remove the rights of certain Debenture holders and Unitholders, including Non-Residents.
+These restrictions may limit or remove the rights of certain Debentureholders and Unitholders, including Non-Residents.
 As a result, these restrictions may limit the demand for Debentures and Units from certain holders and thereby adversely affect the liquidity and market value of the Debentures and Units.